simeross/ggseqalign/README.md

 <img src="inst/hexlogo/hexlogo.png" alt="ggseqalign hex sticker" width="400"/>

 ## Intro
-This is an R package to perform pairwise alignments of string and plot them in a minimal style that is suitable for strings/sequences of any length.
+This is an R package to perform pairwise alignments of strings and plot them in a minimal style that is suitable for strings/sequences of any length.
 It is compatible with ggplot2 and DNA/AA sequence objects from Biostrings.

 I am currently working on a Bioconductor submission for this package, but it should be usable in its current state.